michapuza/arch-monochrome/README.md

-# arch-monochrome
+# arch-monochrome (in the style of michapuza)

-My monochromatic rice for BSPWM on arch linux, complete with: Custom GTK theme, modified polybar-2 by @adi1090x (soon to be replaced with EWW (Elkowar's Wacky Widgets)) and a sexy sexy colourscheme.
+"My monochromatic rice for BSPWM on arch linux, complete with: Custom GTK theme, modified polybar-2 by @adi1090x (soon to be replaced with EWW (Elkowar's Wacky Widgets)) and a sexy sexy colourscheme." (-caffeine01).

-# IF YOU ARE GOING TO REUPLOAD THIS PLEASE GIVE ME VISIBLE CREDIT.
+You'll see my (michapuza) incremental changes appear here as I make subtle changes to fit my preferences and workflow.
+This project is incredible to begin with, now I'm just making it "more me."

-# Preview
+# Preview (in the style of caffeine01)
 ![alt text](https://host.juicehq.xyz/uploads/b4fa1db0-5e4d-4990-a945-3d3e58e43468/wKrPCcs5.png)
 ![alt text](https://raw.githubusercontent.com/Juicyexe/arch-monochrome/main/img/fuckingfinally.png?raw=true)